 Modular classes in addition to the traditional semester format offer students maximum flexibility for completing degree programs.
 D.Min. students take up to three one-week modules each year, allowing practical application of course content in home ministries.
-Up to 2 courses may be taken via distance learning.
+Up to 3 courses may be taken via distance learning.

-The minimum M.Div. residence requirement can be completed with careful planning in two years with the remaining courses taken through oneweek modules, summer sessions, and distance learning.
+The minimum M.Div. residence requirement can be completed with careful planning in two years with the remaining courses taken through summer sessions and distance learning.
 All 10 courses of the Bible exposition program may be completed by distance learning with no residency required.
-Courses are also available on campus during the fall and spring semesters, summer sessions, and one-week modules offered in January, May, and August.
+Courses are also available on campus during the fall and spring semesters and summer sessions.

-While the biblical languages degree requires four consecutive fall and spring semesters, some requirements may be met by one-week modules, summer sessions, or distance learning.
+While the biblical languages degree requires four consecutive fall and spring semesters, some requirements may be met by summer sessions or distance learning.

 The Master of Ministry degree allows all 10 courses to be taken via distance learning.
-Courses may also be taken on campus during the fall/spring semesters, summer sessions, or oneweek modules.
+Courses may also be taken on campus during the fall/spring semesters, summer sessions, or one-week modules.

 The Master of Church Music degree may be completed in two summers when supplemented with distance learning.
 Three music sessions are offered each summer.
-Bible courses may be completed by any combination of summer sessions, one-week modules, and distance learning.
+Bible courses may be completed by any combination of summer sessions and distance learning.